 If that’s the case for your business, the best business checking account for your LLC might be from Capital One.

 There are two options for business checking accounts from Capital One:

-They also have a really robust suite of credit card products, including the five Capital One Spark Business Credit Cards.
-They offer tons of rewards, no matter what your business is looking for—whether you need to build or rebuild credit, or are looking for major cash back.
+Capital One also has an impressive suite of business credit cards, including the five Capital One Spark Business Credit Cards.
+These cards offer numerous rewards, whether you need to build or rebuild credit, or are looking for maximum cashback.

-Some banks carry big fees for cash deposits, and those can add up over time.
-To avoid mounting fees for cash deposits, consider Bank of America as a strong possibility for your business checking account needs.
+Some banks carry hefty fees for cash deposits, which can add up over time, so brick-and-mortar shops that often deal in cash should consider a Bank of America business bank account.